aldld/ericbannatyne.ca/posts/rivest-vuillemin-part-1.md

-The rest of this post focuses on the first couple sections of Rivest and Vuillemin's paper, which gives the basic definitions needed to approach the problem, as well as a framework for studying the decision tree complexity of arbitrary functions, or string properties (not necessarily graph properties).
+The rest of this post focuses on the first couple sections of Rivest and Vuillemin's paper, which gives the basic definitions needed to approach the problem, as well as some motivation for the theorem and why it can only hold for monotone graph properties.

 Some Basic Definitions
 ----------------------